QuentinRa/blog.quentinra.dev/special/web/parts/workflow.md

 I created a simple PHP template [here](https://github.com/memorize-code/web-project-template).
-To use it efficiently, you should check out the Jetbrains course and PHPStorm course.
+To use it efficiently, you should check out the JetBrains course and PHPStorm course.

 * MVC
 * Databases (example of simple/prepared request, PDO)